IMPORTANT NOTICE: 2020 Conference update

 Campbell Adamson Memorial Prize

-Presenters who submit a full paper by the 10th August deadline will automatically be considered for the Campbell Adamson Memorial Prize for best paper, which includes a £500 prize.
+Presenters who submit a full paper by the deadline yet to be set will automatically be considered for the Campbell Adamson Memorial Prize for best paper, which includes a £500 prize.

 New Researchers Prize

-Participants in the New Researchers sessions who submit a full paper by the 10th August deadline will automatically be considered for the New Researchers Prize for best paper, which includes a £100 prize.
+Participants in the New Researchers sessions who submit a full paper by the deadline yet to be set will automatically be considered for the New Researchers Prize for best paper, which includes a £100 prize.

 Voluntary Sector Review Best Article Prize